junkpasts/bitburner/README.md

 1. stocktrader5.js  - makes money mid to late game by strading stocks automaticaly.
 Best for money.

-2. go.js (4,55GB RAM) (+3 bin.js files that just need to be on home PC and is launched automaticaly by go.js) - makes hack xp and money by hacking target server with all available RAM.
-Best for hack Xp (foodnstuff).
+2. go.js (4,55GB RAM) - makes hack xp and money by hacking foodnstuff with all available RAM.
+Best for hack Xp.
 - bin.gr.js - grow function launched automaticaly by go.js. uses private server with highest RAM (all of private servers if they are same RAM size).
 - bin.hk.js - hack function launched automaticaly by go.js. uses private server with highest RAM (all of private servers if they are same RAM size).
 - bin.wk.js - weaken function launched automaticaly by go.js. uses private server with highest RAM (all of private servers if they are same RAM size).